dictionaria/iquito/raw/intro.md

 <tr>
 <td><b>chacra</b></td>
 <td>noun</td>
 <td>Swidden garden; a cultivated area, typically on the order of a hectare in size, which has been prepared by felling and burning the undergrowth and trees of an area of forest. <i>Chacras</i> are typically planted with a mixture of crops, including manioc, plantains, and corn, as well as minor cultigens such as pineapples, peppers, and <i>barbasco</i>.
-A <i>chacra</i> is normally productive for two to three years, after which point undergrowth returns and it becomes a <i>purma</i>, as it reverts to forest.</td>
+A <i>chacra</i> is normally productive for two to three years, after which point undergrowth returns and it becomes a <i>purma</i> (see below), as it reverts to forest.</td>
 </tr>

 <tr>
 <td><b>chacruna</b></td>
 <td>noun</td>
-<td>Plants of the genus <i>Psychotria</i>, whose leaves are a key ingredient in <i>ayahuasca</i>.</td>
+<td>Plants of the genus <i>Psychotria</i>, whose leaves are a key ingredient in <i>ayahuasca</i> (see above).</td>
 </tr>

 <tr>
 <td><b>chambira</b></td>
 <td>noun</td>
-<td><i>Astrocaryum chambira</i>, a species of palm of great importance to Amazonian Indigenous peoples for both its edible fruits and the fiber that can be extracted from its <i>cogollo</i>.
+<td><i>Astrocaryum chambira</i>, a species of palm of great importance to Amazonian Indigenous peoples for both its edible fruits and the fiber that can be extracted from its <i>cogollo</i> (see below).
 The fiber can be spun into a durable cord that is used to weave net bags and hammocks; the cord can itself be spun into heavier rope.</td>
 </tr>

 <tr>